The Constitution of the Islamic Republic of Iran

-- if the General Council considers that the sentence of only one of the Superior Criminal Tribunals is correct and justified, the case is returned to that Tribunal for the issuing of an operative sentence,
+- if the General Council considers that the sentence of only one of the Higher Criminal Courts is correct and justified, the file is returned to that Court for an operative sentence to be issued,

-- if the judgments of both Courts are considered correct and justified, the case is returned to the second because it issues an operative sentence;
+- if the sentences of both Courts are considered correct and justified, the file is returned to the second in order to issue an operative sentence;

-- in all other cases, the case is handed over to the General Directorate of the Courts to award it to one of the Supreme Court Sections.
-This Section carries out the necessary investigations and issues its own judgment, of conclusive and binding value.
+- in all other cases, the file is handed over to the General Directorate of the Courts for adjudication to one of the Sections of the Supreme Court.
+This Section carries out the necessary investigations and issues its sentence, which is of final and binding value.

 According to the 1 Article of the Supreme Court Training Requirements Act, each Section of the Supreme Court consists of two qualified judges, one of whom is appointed Section President.
 Both judges must be experts in Islamic jurisprudence, or alternatively have participated in a special course of religious specialization (kharej) lasting ten years, or have completed ten years of experience in the Judicial Magistracy or in the Bar; in any case, they must possess a thorough knowledge of Islamic norms.